phyzhenli/AM/README.md

 ## software

 The goal of the method is to generate approximate multipliers based on the data distributions extracted from the target application with consideration of the input polarity.

-The algorithm consists of 4 steps:
+### src

+The major codes of the algorithm.
+Please follow the steps to generate multipliers:

+- select the unsigned multiplier or the signed multiplier.

+- decide the width of the multiplier and the number of rows of the partial products to be compressed.

+- run 'genCode' to generate alternative compressed terms.

+- extract the data distributions from the target application.

+- combine the alternative compressed terms and the data distributions in 'genFunction.m'.

+- run 'genFunction.m' to generate the objective function.

+- add a control parameter to the objective function.

+- use MATLAB Mixed Integer Genetic Algorithm (GA) to solve the optimization objective and obtain results.

+- turn results to C++ and Verilog models of the multiplier by running 'postMATLAB'.

+- evaluate the multipliers.

+### example

+This folder contains an example to generate unsigned 8-bit multipliers for LeNet on MNIST.
+The example compress the first six rows of the partial products.

 ## multipliers